 How To Apply

-Applications will be accepted and evaluated on a competitive basis and must be submitted by 5 p.m. on Monday, Oct.
-15.Apply Today
+Applications are accepted and evaluated on a competitive basis and are scored based on specific criteria, including:

 - Education & Marketing - Quality and scope of community outreach and education plan

 - Overall Aesthetics